webplatform/docs-wpd/Project_Status/index.md

 ==What is Beta?==

-'''Vision:''' The site must perform well, content reasonably good, search working
+'''Vision:''' The site must perform well, contain reasonably good content (as we define reasonably good), with search working to our community's expectations.

-All items need to be moved to Bug Genie.
+All work items and criteria need to be moved to Bug Genie to "count".
 There will be a master project with child projects (sub-projects or components) for each activity.
 Each project  will itself have sub-projects, with delineated milestones (though particular items may move from one milestones to another). '''Julee will work with Garbee on this'''

 Our Beta criteria will have 3 major areas of focus:
 * Infrastructure